dcollinsn/fab-docs/trp.md

 ### 8.4 Proxy Cards <a href="#8.4" id="8.4">#</a>

 Proxy cards are not permitted in official play, unless officially issued by the Head Judge of the event.
 The Head Judge may issue a proxy card to a player at their discretion.
-In this case, the proxy card will be used during the tournament to represent an official Flesh and Blood card.
+A proxy issued this way is used during the tournament to represent an official Flesh and Blood card.
 The card is only legal for the duration of the tournament it is issued.
 Examples of when a proxy card may be issued are (but not limited to):

 * A player opens a damaged card in a booster pack during a limited format.
 * A player’s card is damaged by their opponent.
-* Printed tokens at a casual level limited event.
+* Token-rarity cards at a limited event when the tournament organizer fails to supply official cards.
 * Printed Ira Welcome decks at a Learn to Play event.
-* Exceptional circumstances where a legal card is only available printed with a foil finish and the foiling is the root cause of warping causing the card to be marked in the deck.
+* A player plans to use a foil card, the foiling is the cause of it being marked in the deck, and there is no non-foil version of the card or it would be unresonable to expect the player to find a substitute.

 ### 8.5 Misprinted Cards <a href="#8.5" id="8.5">#</a>